Steppdroid/DJI-GO-4-Translations-Unofficial/README.md

 I am not responsible for any damage done!
 Use your brain and all will be fine!

-Thanks to Bin4ry for deejayeye-modder.
+For all mods Thanks to Bin4ry for deejayeye-modder <3 .

 ## Want to contribute or learn some stuff?